My Elevation - Check Elevation at My Location

 My Elevation tool uses your device’s location services to determine and display your elevation above sea level in meter.
 To function correctly, it requires permission to access your device’s location sensor.
 If this permission is not granted, the tool will not be able to accurately show your elevation.
 To grant access, click the blue Allow button and grant access to the location through your browser.
 In addition to the height above the water surface, the boiling point of water, sunrise and sunset times are also displayed.

-grant access to sensors for my elevation
+my elevation - grant access to sensors for my elevation

-show your elevation in meter
+my elevation - show your elevation in meter

-show boiling point of water, sunrise and sunset
+my elevation - show boiling point of water, sunrise and sunset

 The video below shows how my elevation works: